On the Platform page, you can select which versions of Windows your installer should support.

 The option for future versions of Windows allows your installer to run on Windows 11 or any version of Windows numbered greater than 10, if such a version of Windows is ever released.
 How well your installer and application will work on such a version of Windows will of course depends on how well Microsoft maintains backward compatibility with Windows 10.

 Windows 10 version 1709 (Fall Creators Update) added a new feature to Windows Defender called Controlled Folder Access.
 It is disabled by default.
 It can be enabled via the Virus & Threat Protection settings in Windows Defender.
-In Windows 10 version 1803 (April 2018 Update) this setting is labeled as ransomware protection.
+Since Windows 10 version 1803 (April 2018 Update) this setting is labeled ransomware protection.
 If enabled this prevents applications from writing to folders that are normally used to store personal files.
 That includes the Desktop and Documents folders.
 Additional folders can be added to the protection list.
 The standard folders cannot be removed from it.
 Even applications such as installers that run with Administrator privileges are blocked by Controlled Folder Access.
 If an application is to write to the Desktop and Documents folders, then it has to be added to the list of applications allowed through Controlled Folder Access.

 When you enter a company name and application name on the Project page, DeployMaster automatically chooses default installation folders.
 None of these eight folders are protected by Controlled Folder Access (unless explicitly added by the user).
 When you add a new component to the Files page, DeployMaster adds a number of standard folders.
 When using the automatically chosen default installation folders, the only standard folder that is protected by Controlled Folder Access is the %DESKTOP% folder.
 So if you use only these default folders, then the only aspect of your installer that may be blocked by Controlled Folder Access is creating desktop shortcuts.